buildcomics/arduino-hero-tool/README.md

 # Arduino Hero Toolbox
-Multifunctional Arduino codes to be used with LCD keypad shield

-Multiple arduino codes that can be used with the Arduino Hero Tool
+Multiple arduino codes that can be used with the Arduino Hero Tool, see https://buildcomics.com/hero/arduino-hero-toolbox-the-birth-of-a-new-hero/

 Might be able to combine the sketches in the future, but for now I reprogram the device for a specific purpose when needed.

-For more information, see.....
-(To be done)

 ## Pinout when using a 2x5 pin header
 | Top | Row |    | with | notch |